georgegian2018/Research-Articles/sheet 1 to be send/electronics-14-01458-v2.md

 0.9
 1
 W = 0.5, 1, 2, 3, 4, 5
-Figure 4: Average variance of hn, ∀n ∈{1, . . . , N} versus the
-approximation level ˆN with N = 100.
+Figure 4: Average variance of hn, ∀n ∈{1, . . . , N} versus the approximation level ˆN with N = 100.
 J as QΛQH, where Q is the eigenvector matrix of J and Λ = diag{λ1, . . . , λN} is the diagonal eigenvalue matrix of J such that λ1 ≥· · · ≥λN.
 As such, we can write h = QΛ
 1
 2 g,
 (6)
 where g = [g1, . . . , gN]T and gn ∼CN(0, 1), ∀n.
-Alterna-
-tively, the n-th element of h can be rewritten as hn =
+Alterna-tively, the n-th element of h can be rewritten as
+hn =
 N
 X